-New Directions for Families provides residential treatment for women with severe substance use illness and mental health issues and their dependent children.
-In addition to rehab treatment, women learn parenting skills, budgeting, family health skills, and are assisted in locating jobs and developing a career plan aimed at long term self‑sufficiency.
+New Directions for Families provides intensive residential treatment for women with children.
+In addition to substance use disorder treatment, women learn parenting skills, budgeting, and family health skills.
+They are also connected with other resources in the community aimed at achieving long term self‑sufficiency.

-- Intensive individual and group therapy for substance abuse, mental health and trauma, family therapy and relapse prevention.
+- Intensive individual and group therapy for substance use, mental health and trauma; family therapy and relapse prevention

-- Literacy assistance, GED preparation, budgeting and life‑skills training, job acquisition and retention, and connecting women to a full range of supportive services and resources.
+- Connecting women and children to a full range of supportive services and resources

-- Mothers must have serious substance abuse and mental health problems and agree to participate in the entire program, including the requirements to be employed during the final months of treatment;
+- Mothers must have serious substance use and mental health problems and agree to participate in the entire program

-- Women must be pregnant, have custody, or be seeking to regain custody of children aged birth to twelve.
+- Women must be pregnant, have custody, or be seeking to regain custody of children aged birth to 12.

 Women Most Able to Benefit from this Program

-- Women who are unable to parent their children due to severe substance abuse;
+- Women who are unable to parent their children due to severe substance use;

 - Women who have custody or a desire to regain custody of their children;